This post may contain affiliate links. For more information, read my disclosure policy.

 My favorite cake in the world is a sprinkle cake, also known as a Funfetti Cake.
 You’ve probably seen Funfetti Cake Mix in a box, or you may have heard it called Confetti Cake as well (I think that depends on the brand.)
-To me, a funfetti cake is basically a yellow cake with lots of sprinkles, and it’s served with a vanilla frosting also full of fun sprinkles.
+To me, a funfetti cake is basically a yellow cake with lots of sprinkles, and it’s served with a vanilla frosting, also full of fun colorful sprinkles.

 I have a Funfetti Cupcake Recipe I love but I thought it was time to turn them into a sheet cake.
 Sometimes I don’t want to make a layer cake or a small square or one-layer round cake.
 I want an old fashioned 9×13-inch cake like my mom used to make, and this cake recipe fits that bill.

 This is a soft and fluffy cake recipe that has a moist crumb.
 It’s easy to make and takes zero cake decorating skill.
 That’s what I love about a sheet cake, although you can make this as a layer cake too, or even cupcakes.
 Or maybe even turn it into a brownie cake like I did for my last birthday.
 I know that this cake and my classic birthday cake are my two favorites!

 All-Purpose Flour: Be sure to measure it correctly.
 Some recipes use cake flour, but I prefer all purpose flour.

 Baking Powder: Makes the cake nice and fluffy.

 Salt: For flavor – desserts need salt!

 Butter: I use unsalted butter and I start with it melted.
 I find that melted butter creates a moister cake.

 Eggs: Always buy large eggs.
 I also use whole eggs instead of just egg whites.
 This creates a more yellow than white cake.
 Also, it’s easier!